Written by Justine Myers, Lic. Ac. & Clinic Owner and Director/Manager of Acupuncture Together

 Most days at work I am asked by patients if our clinic is doing okay and if we will be able to continue offering our services for the long run.
 Let me say that I truly appreciate and understand these concerns and the caring nature of those who have asked.
 I feel the same way about some of my own favorite local small businesses.
 The pandemic has taken a terrible toll on some of our most beloved local treasures and it is tragic that some have had to or will have to shutter their doors for good.

 I want to be clear in stating that I have no intentions of closing for good, and I do not feel that the risk is at all imminent.
 I’m dedicated and devoted to this work, so I’m going to do my best to continue doing this job, even if it means things look different and services are reduced for awhile.
-I don’t know when the pandemic will end, but my goal is to continue working through it to the best of my ability, with all the difficult limitations I’m facing (namely: 50% reduced capacity for treatments per hour and my limited ability to work in the office because I am a parent of 2 children ages 5 and 6 with very limited childcare).
+I don’t know when the pandemic will end, but my goal is to continue working through it to the best of my ability, with all the difficult limitations I’m facing (namely: 50% reduced capacity for treatments per hour and my limited ability to work in the office because I am a parent of 2 children with very limited childcare).
 This is a career and a business model that I am passionate about, and there’s really nothing else I would rather do.
 I have very little interest in providing private acupuncture treatments and even less interest in working with insurance companies.
 I love treating lots of people and making acupuncture as affordable as possible.
 I opened Acupuncture Together in 2008 and I really want to see it continue on for much longer than 12 years.

 Despite being determined, this time has been extremely challenging.
 I was not just sitting at home relaxing from the day we closed on 3/13 until 6/9 when we reopened.
 Having to suddenly close down the office but still being responsible for covering ongoing business expenses and not knowing when or how we could reopen was extremely difficult.
 Knowing that patients who depend on acupuncture could not receive it was very disheartening.
 The time and labor required to plan to reopen was enormous.
 I spent hours upon hours scouring the CDC website so that I could write a safety manual, I spent hours shopping to procure cleaning products and PPE, recliner covers, a plexiglass stand at the front desk and other necessary items and I spent hours in the office moving furniture around, cleaning, reorganizing and training staff so that we would be as ready as we could be upon reopening.